kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW1.md

  5. Now go to the lactase (LCT) gene (it's the gene that allows us to drink milk).
 How long is this on?
 How far is it from its neigbours?

 ## Task 2: RNA-seq alignment
-Using the RNA-seq alignment tutorial, answer the following que
+Using the RNA-seq alignment tutorial, answer the following questions:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUxODQ0MjcxOV19
+eyJoaXN0b3J5IjpbLTI0NTI2MDg0NV19
 -->